noxjs/noxjs/README.md

 If you try to create 2 modules with the same name, it will throw an Error.

+If you try to create a module with a name of a namespace already created, it will throw an Error.

 Ah, don't forget that you have to include your new module **after** Nox.js was included.

 ## Todos